Sino-Soviet split: Treaty of Sino-Soviet friendship

 In 1950, Mao and Stalin safeguarded the national interests of China and the Soviet Union with the Treaty of Friendship, Alliance and Mutual Assistance.
 The treaty improved the two countries' geopolitical relationship on political, military and economic levels.
 Stalin's largesse to Mao included a loan for $300 million; military aid, should Japan attack the PRC; and the transfer of the Chinese Eastern Railway in Manchuria, Port Arthur and Dalian to Chinese control.
 In return, the PRC recognized the independence of the Mongolian People's Republic.

 Despite the favourable terms, the treaty of socialist friendship included the PRC in the geopolitical hegemony of the USSR, but unlike the governments of the Soviet satellite states in Eastern Europe, the USSR did not control Mao's government.
 In six years, the great differences between the Soviet and the Chinese interpretations and applications of Marxism–Leninism voided the Sino-Soviet Treaty of Friendship.

-In 1953, guided by Soviet economists, the PRC applied the USSR's model of planned economy, which gave first priority to the development of heavy industry, and second priority to the production of consumer goods.
+In 1953, guided by Soviet economists, the PRC applied the USSR's model of command economy, which gave first priority to the development of heavy industry, and second priority to the production of consumer goods.
 Later, ignoring the guidance of technical advisors, Mao launched the Great Leap Forward to transform agrarian China into an industrialized country with disastrous results for people and land.
 Mao's unrealistic goals for agricultural production went unfulfilled because of poor planning and realization, which aggravated rural starvation and increased the number of deaths caused by the Great Chinese Famine, which resulted from three years of drought and poor weather.
+An estimated 30 million Chinese people starved to death, more than any other famine in recorded history.
+Mao and his government largely downplayed the deaths.